RaghuRamSatt/DS5010-Project/README.md

-            total1 (int): The total number of trials in group 1 success2 (int): The number of successes in group 2 total2 (int): The total number of trials in group 2 alternative (str, optional): The alternative hypothesis, 'two-sided', 'greater', or 'less' (default is 'two-                                          sided')
+            total1 (int): The total number of trials in group 1 success2 (int): The number of successes in group 2 total2 (int): The total number of trials in group 2 alternative (str, optional): The alternative hypothesis, 'two-sided', 'greater', or 'less' (default is 'two-sided')
     Output:
             p_value (float): The p-value for the test
     Raises:
             ValueError: If the input values for success1, total1, success2, and total2 are not integers, if total1 or total2 are negative, or if the alternative hypothesis is invalid.